-Be aware of hidden labels and ensure the restaurant is aware of hidden names for allergens.
-It is advised to keep a card in your purse displaying all the possible names for your allergen and show it to staff/chefs so they can check.
-Also inform staff of hidden places for your allergen that they may be unaware of, for example nuts in dips/sauces, gluten in certain soy sauces.
+Be aware of hidden allergens and ensure the restaurant is aware of hidden names for allergens.
+It is a good idea to keep a card in your purse displaying all the possible names for your allergen and show it to staff/chefs.

 10. Be Confident

-It is important to remain confident and persistent when requesting your food allergy needs.
-You may come across as fussy but inform them of the severity of your allergy and that you must take these precautions for your own sake.
-It can become stressful if the staff doesn’t understand your dietary requirements, so it is worth having prepared what you can say in a clear and polite manner-
+It is important to remain calm, confident and persistent when requesting your food allergy needs.
+People may perceive you as being fussy but inform them of the severity of your allergy and that you must take these precautions for your own safety.
+It can become frustrating if the staff don’t understand your dietary requirements, so it is worth preparing what you what to say in a clear and polite manner.